• Skip to primary navigation

 Sliced potatoes on an air fryer tray.

-• Every model of air fryer is different so you may have to adjust the cooking time depending on the model you use.
+• Every model of air fryer is different so you may have to adjust the cooking time depending on the type of air fryer you use.

-• If you skip the soaking step they won't turn out as crisp.
+• If you skip the soaking in cold water step the air-fried wedges won't turn out as crisp so I don't recommend trying to do that.

 • I do not preheat the air fryer for this recipe.
 If you do preheat your air fryer, decrease the cooking time by a few minutes.

-• If you are using a basket style air fryer, be sure to give the basket a shake, or flip the potatoes half way through to ensure they cook evenly on all sides.
+• If you are using a basket style air fryer, be sure to give the basket a shake half way through to ensure the potatoes cook evenly on all sides.

 How to serve:

-Serve potato wedges with ketchup, mayonnaise, aioli, hot sauce or bbq sauce.
-They also pair really well with burgers, turkey burgers, pork chops, lamb chops, chicken tenders, or chicken wings.
+These crispy potato wedges make a great side dish and pair well with burgers, easy turkey burgers, veggie burgers, pork chops, herbed lamb chops, chicken tenders, or crispy chicken wings.

-These potatoes are also great to serve for breakfast and pair really well with eggs, bacon and sausages.
+You can also serve these potatoes for breakfast and they pair well with eggs, bacon or juicy sausages.

 How to store:

-Store any leftovers in an airtight container in the fridge for up to 7 days.
+Store any leftover potato wedges in an airtight container in the fridge for up to 7 days.

 How to reheat: